Wilshire/La Cienega station: Station site and layout

-Located at the intersection Wilshire Boulevard and La Cienega Boulevard, the new, one-story subway station will provide access to the trains below via escalators, elevators, and stairs.
-The entrance will be located on the northeast corner of the intersection.
-Underground, the station will include an upper level concourse for ticketing, and at the level of the tracks a passenger platform for boarding and egress.
+Located at the intersection Wilshire Boulevard and La Cienega Boulevard, the new, one-story subway station provides access to the trains below via escalators, elevators, and stairs.
+The entrance is located on the northeast corner of the intersection.
+Underground, the station includes an upper level concourse for ticketing, and at the level of the tracks a passenger platform for boarding and egress.

 The site of the new station was formerly occupied by a Citibank.
 It was demolished circa 2016 to provide a temporary staging yard.
-Another staging yard is at the northwest corner of Wilshire and Gale Drive, where Luther Burbank Savings had been located.
-These yards support the multi-year construction project.
+Another staging yard was at the northwest corner of Wilshire and Gale Drive, where Luther Burbank Savings had been located.
+These yards supported the multi-year construction project.

 Local attractions

-Adjoining the new northeast-corner station will be the following.